Blockstream/gdk/docs/source/gdk-json.rst

 :electrum_url: Optional.
 For singlesig the Electrum server used to fetch blockchain data.
 For multisig the Electrum server used for SPV verification.
 Default value depends on the network.
 :electrum_onion_url: Optional.
 If ``"use_tor"`` is ``true``, this value is used instead of ``"electrum_url"``.
 Default value depends on the network.
 :electrum_tls: Optional.
 Use TLS to connect to the Electrum server.
 Default value depends on the network (``false`` for local networks, ``true`` otherwise).
+:electrum_tls_validate_domain: Optional.
+Validate the server's TLS certificate and domain for Electrum TLS connections.
+    Setting this to ``false`` disables all TLS verification and is insecure; intended for testing/local servers only.
+Defaults to ``true``.
 .. note:: When ``"use_tor"`` is ``true``, the caller should pass ``"with_shutdown"`` as ``true`` in the :ref:`init-config-arg` passed to `GA_init`, and call `GA_shutdown` on application exit if more than one session will be created, or if sessions may be created/destroyed repeatedly.